Untimed SystemC/TLM Simulation

 The following model opens in Simulink.

-In the model window, from the Simulation menu select Model Configuration Parameters...
+In the Simulink Toolstrip, select Model Settings from the Modeling tab.
 In the Configuration Parameters dialog box, select the TLM Generator view and the tab TLM Testbench and review the testbench settings as shown in the following image.
 Select the verbose testbench message checkbox to see the full log of initiator/target interaction in the SystemC/TLM simulation.
 Since this will be thousands of lines, if desired, deselect the option to get a terse log of the SystemC/TLM simulation.